 Scroll down the site to find your disease or condition.
 Then, you look for the treatment color.
 The treatment colors are magenta (red-blue), blue, cyan (blue-green), green, yellow (red-green), and red.
 I give the treatment colors a number.
 Magenta = 0, blue = 1, cyan = 2, green = 3, yellow = 4, and red = 5.
-Abdominal Aortic Aneurysm would then be categorized as 10-00-3.
+For instance, Abdominal Aortic Aneurysm would then be categorized as 10-00-3.
 Here, the last digit, the treatment color, is green.
-The first two digits are the disease/condition group (Heart Diseases are 10).
+The first two digits are the disease/ condition group (Heart Diseases are 10).
 The next two digits (Abdominal Aortic Aneurysm is 00) are the illness within the group, and the last digit (green is 3) is the treatment color.
+This system can help you quickly identify the treatment options for your specific condition.

 An abdominal aortic aneurysm is an abnormal enlargement or bulging of the aorta (the main large artery that carries blood away from the heart) in the portion of the aorta located within the abdominal cavity.